YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/30.sso_ldap_integration/sso_ldap_integration.md

 ```bash
 ynh_app_setting_set --key=protect_against_basic_auth_spoofing --value=false
 ```
-This will say to yunohost that for this app we can safely transmit auth basic header from the client to the application.
+This will say to YunoHost that for this app we can safely transmit auth basic header from the client to the application.

 ## Configuring SSOwat permissions for the app